 VII .
-Greenhouse Gas Emissions Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact Wo a. uld the project: Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? $\boxtimes$ b.
+Greenhouse Gas Emissions Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact Would the project: a.
+Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? b.
 Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases?